 A portion of this project will be dedicated to development of a strong educational technology transfer program.
-As part of this program several presentations have been given at conferences, webinars, and a workshop was held in Chicago in June, 2016, in New York in July, 2016, and in Oklahoma in September, 2016.
-This helped train over 50 SAM users and provided important feedback to the presenters on how they can improve the workshops.
+As part of this program several presentations have been given at conferences, webinars, and a workshop was held in Chicago in June, 2016.
+Also, a workshop is planned to be held in New England in July, 2016.
+An AASHTO webinar has also been suggested and will be discussed at the upcoming SOM meeting in August.
 The research team still plans on creating an online video over the results of the project to share with others.
+We hope to make the first video available in the fall of 2016.
+Additional videos will be added to share our findings with a wider audience.